 Our mission is simple.
-Art • Awareness · Cure
+Awareness • Research · Cure

-The Usher Syndrome Society is a non-profit that uses the Arts and educational events to raise awareness and funding for Usher Syndrome (USH) to ultimately find a cure.
+The Usher Syndrome Society is a non-profit that raises awareness and funds research for Usher syndrome (USH) to ultimately find a cure.

 In 2012, two of co-founder Nancy Corderman’s children were diagnosed with a rare genetic disorder called Usher syndrome (USH); the most common genetic cause of combined deafness and blindness.
 Two out of her four children are progressively losing both their eyesight and hearing.